cedricium/blog/src/pages/expressjs-accessing-req-params-from-child-routers/index.md

 ...
 ```

-After a little debugging and googling, I discovered that by default, Express
+After a little debugging and googling, I discovered that by default Express
 does not pass the `req.params` to child routers.
 Because the line:

 ```js
 postsRouter.use('/:id/comments', commentsRouter)
 ```

-was defined in `routes/posts/index.js`, the `commentsRouter` could not access
+was defined in `routes/posts/index.js`, `commentsRouter` could not access
 that post `id`.

-My first naive solution was to then eliminate the `commentsRouter` entirely and
+Initially, I thought to eliminate `commentsRouter` entirely and move all of its
-move all of its route handlers to the `postsRouter`, effectively giving the
+route handlers to `postsRouter`.
+This would effectively give `commentsRouter`
-`commentsRouter` access to `req.params` by virtue of being in the same scope as
+access to all `req.params` by being in the same scope as its parent path
-its parent path (`/api/posts/:id`).
-Like I said, however, that would be naive and
+(`/api/posts/:id`).
+This, however, seemed like a naive fix to the problem and I
-I assumed there was a better solution to this.
+felt as though there was a better solution.
 And there was.

 ## Solution